Larkhall: Athletics

 Larkhall also has a Running & Athletics club, Larkhall YMCA Harriers.
 Established in 1930 they are one of Scotland's longest established Running & Athletics Club.
 Based in Larkhall, South Lanarkshire, over the years their members have performed with distinction at District, Inter-Districts, Scottish, British and International level, including the Olympic Games.
 The most famous and successful member being David Gracie who represented Team GB at the Helsinki Olympic Games in the 400 Hurdles.
 The Harriers train from their base, the Larkhall YMCA Hall on Caledonian St, Larkhall and other surrounding sports facilities.
-Their members are drawn from Larkhall and the surrounding towns and villiages of Stonehouse, Ashgill, Netherburn, Blackwood, Kirkmuirhill, Lesmahagow, Strathaven, Ferniegair, Glassford, Lanark and beyond.
+Their members are drawn from Larkhall and the surrounding towns and villages of Stonehouse, Ashgill, Netherburn, Blackwood, Kirkmuirhill, Lesmahagow, Strathaven, Ferniegair, Glassford, Lanark and beyond.
 The club colours are Red and White and they compete in Red vests with two White horizontal hoops.
 Larkhall YMCA Harriers cater for athletes from Age 5 with no upper age limit and compete in Road Racing, Track & Field and Cross Country.